 - 4.16.
-When modifications are first proposed, their compatibility with the original design intent should be assessed.
+When modifications, including installation of new and additional SSC's, are first proposed, their compatibility with the original design bases should be assessed.
 Modifications relating to plant configuration should meet the requirements for the design of nuclear power plants established in SSR-2/1 (Rev. 1) [2].
 In particular, the capability to fulfil the fundamental safety functions (see Requirement 4 of SSR-2/1 (Rev. 1) [2] is not to be degraded. - 4.17.
-The modifications should, whenever possible, minimize the deviations from the original intent of the design.
+The modifications should, whenever possible, minimize the deviations from the original design and its bases.
 When such deviations are inevitable, the modifications should be evaluated to ensure that they meet the requirements established in SSR-2/1 (Rev. 1) [2].
 It should be ensured that, once established, the revised design requirements are justified and maintained and made available to all parties involved in the implementation of the modification. - 4.18.
-The detailed design of modifications should include specifications for construction, installation, commissioning, equipment qualification and testing (including test acceptance criteria), and for maintenance during operation and decommissioning.
+The detailed design of modifications should include specifications for construction, installation, commissioning, equipment qualification and testing (including test acceptance criteria), ageing control and for maintenance during operation and decommissioning.